cnlxh/Kubernetes/CKA-Exam-Question.md

 `All question is used to kubernetes-admin@kubernetes context on cluster, please don't forget it before you are to do test`

-`You have to do this test first, if not, you might get a zero at score`
+`You have to do this test first in simulated, if not, you might get a zero at score in simulated`

 First, create a snapshot of the existing etcd instance running at https://127.0.0.1:2379, saving the snapshot to /srv/etcd-snapshot.db.
 Next, restore an existing, previous snapshot localted at /srv/etcd_exam_backup.db